-LONDON, UK – December 11, 2012 - GreenRoad™, the leader in driver performance management, today published the results from its “Fleet Leader 2013 Outlook” study.
-According to the survey, the majority of UK fleet leaders, 56%, are ‘cautiously optimistic’ about 2013, only 12% are ‘very optimistic’, and 22%, identify themselves as ‘neutral’ about the year ahead.
-More than two-thirds, 67%, expect the price of fuel to rise ‘modestly’ in 2013, and a clear majority, 84%, cite ‘reducing fleet fuel expenses’ as a significant or very significant challenge.
+REDWOOD CITY, CA – December 11, 2012 – GreenRoad, the leader in driver performance management, today published results from a “Fleet Leader 2013 Outlook” study.
+According to the study, the majority of fleet leaders, 54%, are ‘cautiously optimistic’ about 2013, only 11% are ‘very optimistic’, and nearly a third, 30%, identify themselves as ‘neutral’ about the year ahead.
+Nearly all fleet leaders, 70%, think the price of fuel will ‘modestly’ rise in 2013, and the clear majority, 81%, cite ‘reducing fleet fuel expenses’ as a significant or very significant fleet challenge.

-The report examines the views of today’s fleet managers and decision makers, representing fleets with less than 25 vehicles to those with more than 1,000.
-These fleet leaders manage a broad range of fleet types including passenger transport, service delivery vans, haulage and company cars.
+The report recaps the opinions of today’s fleet leaders, representing fleets of all sizes from less than 25 vehicles to more than 1,000.
+These fleet leaders manage a broad range of fleet types across various industries, from public transit and school buses, to government, utility, construction, private delivery, business services and white collar fleets.

-“Overall we are encouraged by the optimism being expressed by UK fleet leaders,” said Tanya Roberts, senior vice president of marketing for GreenRoad.
-“However, they still see plenty of challenges ahead, particularly concern about fuel costs and macro-economic uncertainties.
-There is interest in new, energy-efficient vehicles and new fleet technology implementations, such as driver performance management, that can mitigate these rising costs.”
+“Overall we are encouraged by the optimism being expressed by fleet leaders,” said Tanya Roberts, senior vice president of marketing for GreenRoad.
+“However, they still see plenty of challenges ahead.
+Fleet leaders remain concerned about fuel costs and macro-economic uncertainties, and they are interested in new, energy-efficient vehicles and new fleet technology implementations, such as driver performance management, that can mitigate these rising costs.”

-Fleet leaders have a broad range of plans for dealing with rising fuel costs in 2013.
-Sixty-five percent plan to purchase more fuel-efficient or alternative fuel vehicles; 51% plan to implement driver performance management technology; 25% plan to deploy fleet GPS tracking technology; 14% plan to implement fuel cards; and 2% plan to retrofit existing vehicles for alternative fuels*.
+Fleet leaders have a broad range of plans for dealing with raising fuel costs in 2013.
+Nearly 62% plan to purchase more fuel-efficient or alternative fuel vehicles; 40% plan to implement driver performance management technology; 29% plan to deploy fleet GPS tracking technology; 21% plan to implement fuel cards; and 7% plan to retrofit existing vehicles for alternative fuels.

 “Fleet leaders are resilient.
-They are already looking ahead and making plans to help them cope with ongoing cost pressures.
-Based on what we have learned in this study, we expect many more fleets to turn to fuel-efficient or alternative fuel vehicles and other innovative technology solutions to counter rising operating expenses,” continued Roberts.
+They are already looking ahead and making plans on how they will cope with ongoing cost pressures.
+Based on what we learned in this study, we expect many more fleets to turn to fuel-efficient or alternative fuel vehicles and other innovative technology solutions to counter rising operating expenses.” continued Roberts.

-The survey was conducted in late November 2012.
+The survey was conducted in late November 2012 and included fleet managers and decision-makers in fleets ranging from private delivery to construction, company cars and more.
 Respondents were evenly distributed among fleet sizes, from fleets with fewer than 25 to greater than 1,000 vehicles.
-More than 260 respondents across the UK completed the survey.
+More than 300 respondents completed the survey.
 To download the full survey report please click here.